Step 1: Determining if IRB Approval is Required

 Is It Research?

 - If the answer to the question “Is It Research?” is “no,” then IRB approval is not required.
-Please also review the pilot study and feasibility work IRB unit standard.
+Please review the pilot study and feasibility work IRB unit standard as the definition of research is nuanced.

 - If the answer to this question is “yes,” then IRB approval may be required.
-To determine the IRB’s jurisdiction, we ask “Is it Human Subjects Research?”
+Your next step is to answer “Is it Human Subjects Research?”

 Is It Human Subjects Research?